Museum London, 2022

 Artists: Shuvinai Ashoona, Christina Battle, Katherine Boyer, Heather Campbell, Greg Curnoe, Jade Doskow, Gillian Dykeman, Erin Elder, David Hartt, Farhiya Jama, Jessica Karuhanga, Mary Kavanagh, Rita Letendre, Colin Lyons, Jason McLean, Doug Mitchell, Kitaay bizhikikwe/Amanda Myers, Julie Nagam, Dan Patterson, Skawennati, Amanda White, and Kelly Wood.

-The exhibition is accompanied by an illustrated multi-authored publication with critical essays by Eva Díaz, Kirsty Robertson and Sarah E.K.
+The exhibition is accompanied by an illustrated multi-authored publication with critical essays by art historian Eva Díaz, Kirsty Robertson and Sarah E.K.
 Smith, as well as an interview with author Kerri Sakamoto.

 Further information will be shared prior to the exhibition opening via Museum London’s website.